laszlocph/website/Roadmap-for-Kubernetes-projects.md

 While basic services are in place on the cluster, and people have a basic understanding of the tools, the cluster still very vulnerable at this point.

 Recreating the cluster on a proper network layout in a HA setup is probably the right next step.
-Doing that in the favored configuration management tool to be able to easily reproduce the work is probably a good idea.
+Doing that in the favored configuration management tool to be able to easily reproduce the work is desired.

 ## Step four